How Could Hell Be Any Worse?: Reissues

 How Could Hell Be Any Worse? has been reissued many times.
 It was first reissued in 1988 with a different catalogue number and Epitaph's then-current address.
 It was released on CD as part of the 1991 compilation 80–85, containing all of the band's material from 1981 to 1985 (except Into the Unknown) in its entirety.

 A CD remaster for How Could Hell Be Any Worse? was released in 2004, along with Suffer, No Control, Against the Grain, Generator and a DVD reissue of their long-out of print 1992 live video Along the Way.
 The remastered version of How Could Hell Be Any Worse? contained the same track listing as 80–85.

 Personnel

+Adapted from the album liner notes.